Mobilegeddon: Is It All About The Money?

 Mobilegeddon: are you mobile friendly?

-Which brings us to ‘mobilegeddon’.
-Google made a major algorithm update on 21st April that includes mobile friendliness in their search rankings; loading speed, responsive design elements and mobile best practice are now factors in search results.
+This brings us to ‘mobilegeddon’.
+Google made a major algorithm update on 21st April that includes mobile-friendliness in their search rankings; loading speed, responsive design elements and mobile best practice are now factors in search results.
 Google are trying to improve the user experience on mobile and at the same time, they are favouring responsive design in order to align the content with desktop.
 Some observers have suggested that some of the thinking behind this change is to bring mobile and desktop search together, to stop the attrition in their ad revenue.

 Smartphones are often at the top of the sales funnel